binance/binance-connector-go/README.md

-# Binance Spot Go Connector
+# Binance Spot Go Connector - Legacy

 This is a lightweight library that works as a connector to [Binance public API](https://github.com/binance/binance-spot-api-docs)

+**Note:** This is the legacy version of the Binance Spot Go Connector.
+For the latest modular version, please refer to the **Binance Go Modular Connector**.

 ## Supported API Endpoints:
 - Account/Trade: `account.go`